 Words: Stephen Cousins.
-This article was initially published in the September 2019 issue of At Sea magazine .
+This article was initially published in the September 2019 issue of Safety At Sea (SAS) magazine .

 As the satellite communications industry matures, options for internet access onboard ships have increased and competition between providers has made WiFi internet much more affordable to install and run.

 Shipowners are connecting more vessels to improve operations and connect crew.
 However, evidence suggests that the benefits are not always trickling down to seafarers who still often encounter data usage caps, restricted access to email, social media or video calls, and high pay-for-use costs.

 This appears to run counter to the requirements of the Maritime Labour Convention 2006, which recommend reasonable access to ship-to-shore email and internet facilities for all seafarers and at a reasonable cost.

 Arguments for and against easy access to onboard WiFi are many, and often conflicting.
 Critics of giving crew internet access often point to concerns that it will foster isolation, result in access to illegal or explicit material,or disrupt the running of the ship causing safety issues.
 However, others have highlighted the positive impacts on wellbeing, improved training, and the recruitment and retention of quality employees.

 In a 2018 report on crew connectivity, published by technology research organisation Futurenautics, 92% of seafarers said that internet access strongly influences their decision on where to work.